 Don’t waste the hard work spent on getting them to contact you in the first place, understand why these enquirers are not converting.
 In this post, I’ll give you some tips on how to train your staff to improve conversions as well as gaining a better understanding of why enquiries are different now and your sales team need to adapt to the change.

 1. Call tracking

 Are you aware of where your enquiries are coming from?
 Do you track your results from the internet, direct mail, advertising and email marketing?
 This is the first place to start when looking at increasing conversions; understanding the lead and capturing it.
-Measure your results from marketing using a call tracking program.
-Allocate an 08, 03 or local presence phone number to all your marketing material.
+Measure your results from marketing using call tracking software.
+Allocate an 03 or local presence phone number to all your marketing material.
 This way you can measure the success of your marketing activity and have an understanding of where your leads are coming from.
 Use an analytics program to measure your internet enquiries and traffic.
 Google offer a free analytics program to do this and it will help you to monitor your leads.

 Make sure all leads that come into the business are entered onto a CRM system.
 Identify the source (this is where call tracking and analytics comes in).
 Enter all the actions that have taken place against this lead and note a date for follow-up.
 These simple measures will ensure that all leads stay front of mind and are not lost during busier periods.

 Use a call recording system to record all your inbound telephone enquiries.
 You can get either an external box system or an online network level program that plays the recording back through your desktop.
 The big advantage of having this in place is that telephone calls that come in off the back of marketing activity can be recording and listened to at your desk or used in a training room as either a good or bad example of a sales call.